 - BID management

-Erin is from LaPlace, Louisiana, and is an alumna of Mercer University, where she was a member of the women’s basketball team.
-After graduation, Erin received her Master’s degree in Higher Education Leadership from Valdosta State University.
-Erin is a 2015 Leadership Macon graduate, has completed a “Certificate of Nonprofit Fundraising Essentials” with the Georgia Center for Nonprofits, currently serves on the Workforce Development Board, and is a member of the Downtown Macon Rotary Club.
-Erin enjoys hanging out with friends, working out, reading, and cheering on the Mercer Bears!
+Erin calls LaPlace, Louisiana home and is a proud alumna of Mercer University, where she was a key player in the women’s basketball team.
+Following her graduation, Erin pursued a Master’s degree in Higher Education Leadership from Valdosta State University.
+She graduated from Leadership Macon in 2015, holds a "Certificate of Nonprofit Fundraising Essentials" from the Georgia Center for Nonprofits, actively contributes to the Workforce Development Board, and is a valued member of the Downtown Macon Rotary Club.
+In her downtime, Erin relishes moments with friends, stays active, dives into books, and fervently supports the Mercer Bears!

 - General inquiries